OluwatobiAkintokun/Bike-Sales-Analysis/README.md

 * I created an additional column named 'Age Bracket' using the IF formula.
 The formula is designed to categorize ages below 31 as "Adolescent", those equal to or above 31 as "Matured Age", and individuals aged 54 and above as "Old".
 The applied formula is: =IF(L2>54, "Old", IF(L2>=31, "Middle Age", IF(L2<31, "Adolescent", "Invalid"))).
 * I changed '10+ Miles' to '10 Miles and Above' in the 'Commute Distance' column to make it easier to understand.

-# Data analysis and visualization.
+# Data analysis and insights.

 1. Average Income by Gender